 - Go to Update & security than windows update,

-- Here click on check for updates button, to allow download windows updates from Microsoft server.
+- Here click on the check for updates button, to allow download windows updates from the Microsoft server.

-- Also, click download and install now link (Under optional update) if any updates pending there
+- Also, click the download and install now link (Under optional update) if any updates are pending there

 - Restart your PC to apply these updates and check if this helps fix the computer freezes problem.